The Most Influential Runners in the World

 The world is very big and we are sure there are many more runners that should be listed here, but they aren’t yet.
-If you know someone that should be on this page next to our chosen influential runners, send us your recommendations.
-You can also support this list by publishing the badges from the sidebar on your blog/site.
+If you know someone that should be on this page, send us your recommendations.
+You can also support this list by publishing the badges up top on your blog/site.

 Thank you for helping us make this section better!
 Happy Running!

 Marcia gives you a little bit of everything on her site, an outgrowth of her two previous blogs, Running Off at the Mouth and The Studly Runner, both focused mainly on running.
 On Marcia’s Healthy Slice, she also talks about healthy eating, useful products and life in general, along with training and running, her passion.
 She’s currently a certified RRCA Running Coach helping kids, teens and adults of all ages and fitness levels reach their goals.
 Find her on Instagram: @rundefinitelyMarcia Kadens, Marcia's Healthy Slice

 Charlie’s goal with her popular blog, The Runners Beans, is quite simple.
 To inspire others to lead a healthy life by eating well and exercising, and enjoying themselves in the process.
 She writes about running, exercise classes, traveling, recipes, dining and more.
 Charlie has completed five marathons to date, and is looking forward to another triathlon and more races in the near future.Charlie Watson, The Runners Beans